Heegaard Floer homology and integer surgeries on links: Beyond the surgery theorem

-Theorem~\ref{thm:AllVersions} implies that $F^{\mix}_{\Gamma, \tt}$ is the same as $ F^{\mix}_{W_2 \cup W_3, \tt|_{W_2 \cup W_3}} \otimes \Id_V$, up to compositions with isomorphisms on both the domain and the target.
+Theorem~\ref{thm:AllVersions} implies that $F^{\mix}_{\Gamma, \tt}$ is the same as $ F^{\mix}_{W_2 \cup W_3, \tt|_{W_2 \cup W_3}}$, up to compositions with isomorphisms on both the domain and the target.
 Note, however, that at this point we do not know how to identify elements in the domains (or targets) of the two maps in a canonical way.
 For example, we know that there is an isomorphism

 but it may be difficult to pinpoint what the isomorphism is, in terms of $\Hyper$.
-Nevertheless, the good news is that $ \HFm(\#^m (S^1 \times S^2))$ and $V$ both have unique maximal degree elements $\Theta_{\max}^m$ and $\Theta_V$, respectively.
-We can identify what $\Theta_{\max}^m \otimes \Theta_V$ corresponds to on the left hand side of ~\eqref{eq:isoV} by simply computing degrees.
+Nevertheless, the good news is that $ \HFm(\#^m (S^1 \times S^2))$ has a unique maximal degree element $\Theta_{\max}^m$ .
+We can identify what $\Theta_{\max}^m$ corresponds to on the left hand side of ~\eqref{eq:isoV} by simply computing degrees.
 Let us denote the respective element by

 The following proposition says that one can decide whether $\Phi_{X, \tt} \in \ff$ is zero or one from information in the hyperbox presentation $\Gamma:$